Musau-Cyrus/wireframing/README.md

 ✅ **Focuses on Functionality and User Experience**
 - By stripping away visual design elements, wireframes allow designers to concentrate on the functionality and user experience, ensuring the product is intuitive and user-friendly.

+# Real-World Scenario: Wireframing in a Banking Mobile App

+A mid-sized fintech company was developing a mobile banking app aimed at simplifying how users manage their accounts, make transactions, and track spending.
+Before any code was written, the design team created wireframes to outline the app’s structure and key user flows—such as logging in, transferring money, and checking balances.

+## Identified Usability Issues

+During wireframing, the team conducted user feedback sessions using low-fidelity wireframes.
+Several usability issues were quickly identified:

+- **Overwhelming Dashboard**: The initial dashboard layout tried to show too much information (e.g., recent transactions, account summary, credit card info, and promotional banners) on a single screen.
+Users found it cluttered and confusing.

+- **Unclear Transfer Flow**: The money transfer process involved too many steps and lacked clear labels, which made it difficult for users to understand how to complete a transfer.

+- **Small Tap Targets**: On the wireframes, icons and buttons were too close together, which would have been difficult for users on smaller screens or with accessibility needs.

+## Resolution of Issues

+- **Dashboard Simplification**: The team prioritized information display by restructuring the layout into collapsible cards and using a tabbed interface.
+This reduced cognitive load and made navigation smoother.

+- **Streamlined Flow**: The transfer process was redesigned into a guided, three-step flow with clear CTAs (“Enter Amount,” “Choose Recipient,” “Confirm”), which improved task completion rates in usability tests.

+- **Improved Accessibility**: Wireframes were adjusted to increase the size and spacing of interactive elements, aligning with accessibility best practices.

+## Impact on Final Product

+These early fixes prevented costly reworks during development.
+By validating user needs through wireframing, the team delivered an app that was intuitive and easy to navigate.
+User satisfaction scores post-launch were notably high, and support tickets related to navigation dropped by 40% compared to the company’s previous version of the app.

+## Conclusion

+Wireframing played a critical role in identifying and resolving usability issues before development began.
+It enabled quick, low-cost iterations and ensured user feedback guided design decisions.
+Ultimately, wireframing helped create a more user-friendly product, reinforcing its value as a foundational step in the design process.